Algorithms for Biological Networks

 telephone: +31 317 484074

 The course is aimed at PhD students with a background in bioinformatics, computer science or a related field; a working knowledge of basic statistics and linear algebra is assumed.
-The BioSB course "Pattern recognition" discusses many of the tools used in this course, but it is not required to have followed these.
+The BioSB fundamental course "Machine Learning for Bioinformatics & Systems Biology" discusses many of the tools used in this course, but it is not required to have followed these.
 Prior knowledge of molecular biology is a bonus, but also not strictly required.

 Preparation material on probability theory, linear algebra and molecular biology can be found below and should be read by all students before the course starts.